 The LASIK procedure was approved by the U.S. Food and Drug Administration, the FDA, in 1999.

 The technology in LASIK has evolved much further.
 Now the flap can be made without a blade, by using a Femtosecond laser or Intralase.
 The Excimer laser can now be programed pre-op to not only correct for the prescription in your glasses, like nearsightedness, farsightedness, and astigmatism, but also correct for distortions or visual aberrations.
 This is referred to as Custom treatment.
 In the past 15 years, LASIK has been recognized as a “game changer” for vision correction and has gained exponential acceptance.
 The success and safety are well documented.
-There have been over 20 million LASIK procedures performed worldwide over the last 20 years.
+There has now been over 40 million LASIK procedures performed worldwide over the last 20 years.